 Researching the collection

-Subjects of choice must be manageable within the three-month period and well suited to candidates' range of expertise.
+Subjects of choice must be manageable within the three- or six-month period and well suited to candidates’ range of expertise.
 Preference will be given to less-researched areas of the collection.

 About the fellowships

-Fellowships are fixed term and full time for three continuous months.
-Precise dates can be agreed to suit the fellow's other commitments.
+Fellowships are fixed term and full time for three or six continuous months.
+Precise dates can be agreed to suit the fellow’s other commitments.

 Fellows will receive a stipend of £1,200 pcm, and are expected to make their own arrangements for visa, travel and accommodation.

-Successful candidates will have an opportunity to participate in other departmental activities.
+Successful candidates will be expected to participate in other departmental activities.

 How to apply